Tomasz Kucharzewski: Death

 During the later years of his life, Kucharzewski suffered a knee injury and ceased being as active in training and competition.
 He was found dead in his downtown Windsor apartment by family members on March 8, 2008.
 Although an autopsy was performed, the cause of death was not immediately known.
 Doctors claimed that his death could have been caused by cardiac arrhythmia.

 Personal life

-Kucharzewski was known by his contemporaries for his calm and friendly demeanor.
+Kucharzewski was known to his contemporaries for his calm and friendly demeanor.
 Albert Mady - his coach of 16 years - described him as "happy-go-lucky".

-At his time of death, worked at the Chromeshield steelmaking company in Windsor.
+At his time of death, he worked at the Chromeshield steelmaking company in Windsor.
 He was unmarried and had no children.